-Benchmark Responsible Official(s) Actions Goal Potential Resources 1 Consider adopting development regulations.
-City Manager or Designee Determine what type of development regulations should be adopted by the City (e.g., zoning, aesthetics, historic character).
+Benchmark Responsible Officials/Boards Actions Goal Potential Resources 1 Consider adopting development regulations.
+Economic Development Director & Planning Board Determine what type of development regulations should be adopted by the City (e.g., zoning, aesthetics, historic character).
 Define the area to be included in the regulations - citywide, downtown, along corridors, or the priority area in Figure 17 (page 60).
-(66) Current city staff time Adopt the Waterfront Development Ordinance to work toward the vision of the Waterfront Implementation Plan.
-(66) • Develop landscaping regulations for nonresidential and multiple family developments, particularly within the priority area.
+(66) Current city staff time, consultants, best practices Adopt the Waterfront Development Ordinance to work toward the vision of the Waterfront Implementation Plan.
+(66) Develop landscaping regulations for nonresidential and multiple family developments, particularly within the priority area.
 Develop and maintain a list of approved plant species that are appropriate for the region and drought-tolerant.
-(86) • Develop regulations for short-term residential rentals, either as part of a zoning ordinance or as a separate standalone ordinance.
-(141) • 2 Work to improve the downtown and waterfront areas through various activities.
-City Manager or Designee Consider establishing a TIRZ that encompasses the downtown and/or waterfront areas if financially feasible.
-(130) • Current city staff time Identify a preferred location for watersport vendors.
-(138) • Compile materials and submit an application for RESTORE funding for the three identified projects.
+(86) Develop regulations for short-term residential rentals, either as part of a zoning ordinance or as a separate standalone ordinance.
+(141) 2 Work to improve the downtown and waterfront areas through various activities.
+Economic Development Director, Designated Commission & Port Commission Consider financial feasibility of establishing a TIRZ that encompasses the downtown and/or waterfront areas.
+(130) • Current city staff time, consultants Identify a preferred location for watersport vendors.
+(138) Compile materials and submit an application for RESTORE funding for the three identified projects.
 Continue to pursue RESTORE and FEMA funding to remove the sunken barges from the bay.
-(132) Continue to pursue designation of historic downtown properties on the National Register of Historic Places.
+(132) • Continue to pursue designation of historic downtown properties on the National Register of Historic Places.
 (142) • 3 Amend the Subdivision Ordinance.
-City Manager or Designee Adopt a parkland and trail dedication ordinance that requires land dedication (or fee-in-lieu) for parks and improvements.
+Economic Development Director, Parks Director, & Planning Board Adopt a parkland and trail dedication ordinance that requires land dedication (or fee-in-lieu) for parks and improvements.
 The ordinance should also require developers to dedicate and construct trails in accordance with the trails master plan.
-(63) • Current city staff time Require 5' sidewalks along at least one side of the roadway in all new residential developments.
+(63) Current city staff time Require 5' sidewalks along at least one side of the roadway in all new residential developments.
 (76) Establish a minimum distance between median cuts (e.g., "at least 500 feet between median openings").
-(84) •
+(84)